Swadeshabhimani Ramakrishna Pillai: Early life

-K.Ramakrishna Pillai was born in Athiyanoor (Arangamugal in Neyyattinkara Taluk of Travancore) on 25 May 1878 (ME :1053 Edavam 16).
+Ramakrishna Pillai was born in Athiyanoor (Arangamugal in Neyyattinkara Taluk of Travancore) on 25 May 1878 (ME: 1053 Edavam 16).
 He was the youngest son of Chakkiamma and Narasimhan Potti, a temple-priest.

 The patriarch of the family (Thekkekod veedu) had once saved the life of Prince Marthanda Varma from his enemies.
 When Marthanda Varma became king or Maharaja of Travancore, he gifted the family 50 acre of land, a 12-room mansion and certain privileges in the Krishna temple in Neyyattinkara.
 Ramakrishna Pillai was born over a century later.

 Following the matrilineal Nair tradition, Ramakrishna Pillai spent much of his boyhood with his maternal uncle, Advocate Keshava Pillai.
 He had his early education at Neyyattinkara English Medium School and Rajagiyamahapadashala, the Royal school, Thiruvananthapuram.
 He was a shy and silent student.
-Kattupana Naganathaiyer, K. VeluPilla and R. Keshavapilla were his early teachers.
+Kattupana Naganathaiyer, K. Velupilla and R. Keshavapilla were his early teachers.
 Ramakrishna Pillai utilized his less restricted life in Thiruvananthapuram to acquaint himself with new books, newspapers, new places and new friends.
 He passed his matriculation exam at the age of 14.